 Do I Need Realtor Experience to Become a Broker?

 Brokers usually have to complete a set number of hours or years as an agent before taking their brokerage exam, though the specific requirements vary by state.
-Find out more about the differences between a broker and a real estate agent or visit your state’s real estate commission website for more information.
+Visit your state’s real estate commission website for more information.

 Is My Broker License Good in All States?